-Google Chrome is a great browser, but some users reported that they can’t print from Chrome at all.
-This is actually a very common problem among the users of Google Chrome on Windows 10.
+Google Chrome is a great browser, but some users reported that they can’t print web pages while browsing.
+This is actually a very common problem among the users of this popular browser on Windows 10.

-- Delete local browsing history and uninstall Google Chrome
+- Uninstall and reinstall Google Chrome

 - Delete the printers you don’t use